VU-Cog-Sci/prfpy/README.md

 Population receptive field fitting routines developed at Spinoza Centre for Neuroimaging

-## In active development - do not use!
+## In active development - do not use

 This software is very much in development, and this development has just started.
 We strongly recommend against its use for now, and will make this repo private for in-house development shortly.